Operation Purple Camp

 Purple happens to be the perfect mix of Army green, Coast Guard blue, Air Force blue, Marine Corps red, and Navy blue.
 In the military world, purple symbolizes all who serve, and at our Association, we know kids serve, too!

-OPC has served more than 62,000 military kids since its inception in 2004, and the memories made last a lifetime.
+Operation Purple camp has served more than 64,000 military kids since its inception in 2004, and the memories made last a lifetime.
 You’ll never forget the pride on their face when they return home from camp, and they’ll never forget this amazing experience.

 Operation Purple Camp Began